Kieran27/Kieran27/README.md

 <h1> Hi There 👋🏽 </h1>

 <p>
   Hi I'm <Strong>Kieran Singh</strong>.
-I like building things, I started my programming journey last December and I've been enthralled by it since, even with a few (a     lot) of hiccups and challenges along the way.
+I like building things.
+I started my programming journey last December and I've been enthralled by it since, even with a few (a     lot) of hiccups and challenges along the way.
 Currently, I'm trying to learn as much as I can about FrontEnd Development and am getting comfortable with React.

   I <strong>love</strong> the challenge programming offers and the drive it provides to constantly improve, learn new things and above all try new things.
 </p>

 <h3> How I'm currently going ⏱ </h3>
-<p> I'm currently going through the Odin Project's curriculum but enjoy branching out and trying projects on my own or through other sources such as frontend mentor. </p>
+<p> I'm currently going through the <a href="https://www.theodinproject.com/"> Odin Project's </a> curriculum but enjoy branching out and trying projects on my own or through other sources such as the excellent
+  <a href="https://www.frontendmentor.io/">Frontend Mentor</a>. </p>

 <p> Aside from that, I like learning all things related to frontend development and find myself learning new things every day. </p>